OpenRailwayMap/OpenRailwayMap/INSTALL.md

 ## Configuration

- There are a lot of configuration settings to set in `config.json`.
+ There are a lot of configuration settings in `renderer/config.json`.
 See https://github.com/rurseekatze/node-tileserver/blob/master/README.md for further details.
-The default params are ok most cases.
+The default params are ok for most cases.
 The tileserver has to be restarted after configuration changes.

-TODO
-domains konfigurieren in proxy.js js files konfigurieren

- It is also necassary to change the setting parameters in `import/config.cfg` and `api/config.json` depending on your envoironment.
+ It is also necassary to change setting parameters in `import/config.cfg`, `api/config.json` and `proxy.js` depending on your envoironment.
+More information on detailled configuration will be added in future.